Architectural Studies BS / Construction Management MS

 About the Program

-The Bachelor of Science in Architectural Studies degree offers an introduction to architecture while affording students the flexibility to customize their studies based on their interest in the realm of design and the built environment.
+The Bachelor of Science in Architectural Studies degree offers an introduction to architecture while affording students the flexibility to customize their education based on their interest in the realm of design and the built environment.
 The program encompasses foundation courses in the applied and social sciences, the humanities, and a range of architecture courses to give students an understanding of the discipline.
-Introductory-level design studios are at the heart of the curriculum.
-They challenge students to apply knowledge acquired from these disciplines to consequential design problems.
+Architectural design studios serve as the foundation of the curriculum and challenge students to apply knowledge acquired from these disciplines to consequential design problems.

 As an art, a technical craft, and an ethical practice, architecture is the culturally responsible design and production of buildings that are functional, sustainable, inspiring, and responsive to their physical and social contexts.
-Students have the opportunity to reinforce their skills in the field by opting to participate in Drexel’s signature co-op program.
+Students have the opportunity to reinforce their skills in the field by participating in Drexel’s signature co-op program.
 This gives students the opportunity to work in an architecture, design, or related field, either locally, nationally, or internationally.
-The BS in Architectural Studies program prepares students for architecture and architecture-related employment.
-While this program is not NAAB-accredited and does not directly prepare for architectural licensure and registration, the pre-professional Architectural Studies degree offers a foundation in the field of architecture in preparation for graduate studies or employment.
+The BS in Architectural Studies program prepares students for careers in architecture and related fields.
+While this program is not NAAB-accredited and does not directly prepare for architectural licensure and registration, the pre-professional Architectural Studies degree provides a foundation in architecture for graduate study or employment.
 It is also the ideal foundation for specialization in other related disciplines while pursuing an individualized path of interdisciplinary coursework or continuing their architectural design studies with additional studio courses.

 Additional Information